abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       .. note::

-         - For information on the supported distributions for your hardware SoCs, see the table *Access Controlled Distribution* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.
+         - For information about the supported distributions for your hardware SoCs, see the table *Access Controlled Distribution* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.
-         - For information on the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.
+         - For information about the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.
-         - For information on the QIMP and QIRP SDKs, see the following guides:
+         - For information about the Qualcomm IM and QIR SDKs, see the following guides:

-           - `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__
+           - `Qualcomm IM SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__
-           - `QIRP SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265>`__
+           - `QIR SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-265>`__

-5. Select :guilabel:`Download` to download the selected compilable distribution or flashable binary.
+5. To download the selected compilable distribution or flashable binary, select :guilabel:`Download`.
 After the software download is successful, a *Download complete* status appears.

    .. image:: ../../media/k2c-qli-build-ga/software_download_complete.png